 It’s like the old adage says...
 How do you eat an elephant?
 One bite at a time.

 As an example, let’s say you’re in sales and your big goal this year is to hit 120% of quota.
 Well, that’s great, but it’s not actionable.
-To make it actionable, you need to chunk it down to quarterly, monthly, weekly and daily goals.
+To make it actionable, you need to chunk it down into quarterly, monthly, weekly, and daily goals.